 Eurozone bond-market fragmentation risks lead to emergency meeting

 Broadening the discussion to other major central banks, Ristuben said that besides the U.S., the Bank of Canada, the Reserve Bank of Australia and the Bank of England are all projected to raise interest rates 10 times or more this year (when measured in 25-bps increments).
-He noted that the Bank of England instituted its fifth consecutive rate hike on 16 June, lifting the base rate to 1.25%.
-"It’s important to understand that there’s a lot of company in this monetary-tightening cycle, as most major central banks are now lifting or planning to lift borrowing costs," Ristuben remarked.
+He noted that the Bank of England instituted its fifth consecutive rate hike on June 16, lifting the base rate to 1.25%.
+“It’s important to understand that there’s a lot of company in this monetary-tightening cycle, as most major central banks are now lifting—or planning to lift—borrowing costs,” Ristuben remarked.